 The late Mr Tsuneichi Fujii was a successful Japanese businessman who had a long association through major business dealings with Tasmania.
 In 1985 the Tsuneichi Fujii Fellowship was established in Tasmania to develop cultural, business and educational exchanges between Tasmania and Japan.

 From this concept, the Tsuneichi Fujii Scholarship was established at the University of Tasmania to support study exchanges for Tasmanian and Japanese postgraduate students across a range of disciplines to develop stronger links between our cultures.

 Available to a Japanese student who is enrolled in the Graduate School of Environmental Science, Hokkaido University and who would benefit (from both an academic and cultural perspective) from spending a period of time undertaking part of their research program at IMAS at the University of Tasmania.
-The student will need to have the support of their supervisor to undertake the research and be expected to spend at least two months in Tasmania in mid to late 2019.
+The student will need to have the support of their supervisor to undertake the research and be expected to spend at least two months in Tasmania in the second half of the year.

 $6,000.
 Fees for a 5-10 week English language course will be waived.

 Next due to be offered in 2022 (advertised mid-year 2022).